 The effective management of waste is an environmental priority for Petra.
 The Group is consistently implementing procedures to assist with waste management and disposal and waste management objectives and targets are set for each operation, with these KPIs regularly monitored through internal assessments.
 We optimise the recycling of waste generated at our operations and strive to prevent wastage as part of the international waste hierarchy.

-During FY 2016, Petra recycled 5,231t of waste further to a renewed effort placed on recycling commodities that were previously difficult to source off-set areas for.
+During FY 2017, Petra generated 44% less waste further to a significant improvement in waste management and awareness.
+The Group also recycled 4,527t of waste further to a renewed effort placed on recycling commodities that were previously difficult to source off-set areas for.

 ISO 14001 specifies requirements for an environmental management system to enable an organisation to develop and implement a policy and objectives which take into account legal requirements and other requirements to which the organisation subscribes, and information about significant environmental aspects.